poludmik/czech-bench/eval_results.md

 It is clear that Llama 3 achieves supreme performance in the majority of benchmarks, while the remaining models occasionally outperform it in singleton tasks.
 All the open-source models, however, occasionally struggled to generate output in the pre-defined format, leading to parsing errors.
 These formats were specified in the evaluation prompts and demonstrated through the few-shot examples identically for all models, including the commercial ones.
-Some models have, however, proven to be more capable of adhering to these guidelines better than others.
+Some models have, however, proven to be more capable of adhering to these guidelines than others.
 If more than 20% of all answers in a test could not be correctly parsed, the resulting score was marked with the “∗” symbol, while tests with more than 50% of unparsable answers were considered invalid and marked with the “-” symbol.